vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/CalendarApi.md

 //defaultApiClient.getAuthentication<ApiKeyAuth>('authCookie').apiKeyPrefix = 'Bearer';

 final api = VrchatDartGenerated().getCalendarApi();
-final String searchTerm = searchTerm_example; // String | Search term for calendar events.
-final int utcOffset = 56; // int | The offset from UTC in hours of the client or authenticated user. final int n = 56; // int | The number of objects to return. final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start.
+final String searchTerm = game night; // String | Search term for calendar events. final int utcOffset = 56; // int | The offset from UTC in hours of the client or authenticated user. final int n = 56; // int | The number of objects to return. final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start.